tristanritchie/imc-prosperity-3-backtester/README.md

 ## Data Files

 Data for the following rounds is included:
 - Round 0: prices and anonymized trades data on RAINFOREST_RESIN and KELP that was used during tutorial submission runs.
+The anonymized trades data is derived from the submission of an algorithm that places no orders.
+- Round 1: prices and anonymized trades data on RAINFOREST_RESIN and KELP.
+- Round 6: prices and anonymized trades data that was used during submission runs.
+Round 6 day X represents the submission data of round X, where X = 0 means the tutorial round.
+The anonymized trades data is derived from the submission of an algorithm that places no orders.

 ## Environment Variables